Freddie Roach (American football): Ole Miss

-Roach was recruited to be the defensive line coach for Ole Miss by head coach Matt Luke in 2017.
-He was there for Luke's entire tenure which ended after the 2019 season.
+Roach was recruited to be the defensive line coach for Ole Miss by head coach Hugh Freeze in 2017.
+He was there for Matt Luke's entire tenure which ended after the 2019 season.

 Alabama (third stint)

 After rumors of him going to the NFL to join Joe Judge's inaugural staff with the Giants.
 In 2020 Roach returned to Alabama's coaching staff for a third time, this time as the team's defensive line coach replacing Brian Baker.
 There he won another national championship in 2020.

+On February 14, 2024, Roach was promoted to associate head coach by new head coach Kalen DeBoer.

 Personal life

-Freddie and his wife, Ashley, have four children.
+Roach and his wife, Ashley, have four children.